Fixed versus adjustable rate loans

 Your first few years of payments on a fixed-rate loan are applied primarily toward interest.
 That reverses itself as the loan ages.

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Ward Kilduff Mortgage at (860) 658-7100 for details.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People select fixed-rate loans because interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Call Ward Kilduff Mortgage at (860) 658-7100 to discuss how we can help.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is set for three or five years.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-These loans are best for borrowers who anticipate moving in three or five years.
-These types of ARMs benefit people who plan to move before the initial lock expires.
+These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are best for borrowers who expect to move within three or five years.
+These types of adjustable rate programs benefit people who plan to move before the initial lock expires.

-Most people who choose ARMs do so because they want to get lower introductory rates and do not plan to remain in the house for any longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell or refinance with a lower property value.
+You might choose an ARM to get a very low initial interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate expires.
+ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they can't sell their home or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (860) 658-7100.
 It's our job to answer these questions and many others, so we're happy to help!

 Got a Question?